angadhn/MySite/_notes/On writing.md

 image:
 companion music:
 ---
 With increasing frequency of writing creatively[^1], I can see that “trying to write” is easier than “trying to write with wit”.
 With regular effort, the idea of “trying to write” has become trivial but if I slip, I easily forget that all I must do is “pick up a fucking pen”!
-The pen is important for me because it makes the act of writing more enjoyable, especially a fountain pen.
+The fountain pen pen is important for me because it makes the act of writing more pleasurable.
 The mechanical pencil is pleasing too though I find it more useful in idea-sketching.

 > You must stay drunk on writing so reality cannot destroy you.
 >